 So before I even start this story, I have to take a minute and tell you this photo was on my Instagram feed and it won the #SoDelSummer contest!
 I took it in the dunes of the bay.
 The area is so beautiful you can not help but take photos.

 Parking in this area for the bayside experience keeps you close to the bay, without having to lug your stuff too far.
 Woot!
-There are sand dunes and grass as far as the eye can see.
-Do respect the property, as it is protected wildlife area.
+Plus, there are sand dunes and grass as far as the eye can see!

 I just really have to show you the area up close.
 Take a look, there is a nice shoreline, and plenty of space to sprawl out.
 This is a weekday and it is hardly populated in fact this at 1:30 in the afternoon.

 Now when you go to the other public beaches they are jammed.
-I found this to be serene and quiet.
+I found area this to be serene and quiet.
 Isn’t it nice?
-I do love Bethany, Rehoboth and Dewey but this was so quiet and calm, truly just a very different aspect of the Southern Delaware beach areas.
+I do love Bethany, Rehoboth, and Dewey but this was so quiet and calm, truly just a very different aspect of the Southern Delaware beach areas.

 3. Changing Facilities

 My largest gripe with Rehoboth, Dewey, and Bethany beaches was the simple fact there were no changing facilities.
 Not everyone comes to the area from a very close hotel or home rental.
 Additionally, if you go to those spots, parking can be very difficult, so you might be toting your stuff a long way.

 As a mom, I loved the fact that there was a changing facility as well as showers right as you get off the bay!

 While you may crave the foods of the boardwalk, here you will find some fun foods at the snack shop like chicken fingers, fries, etc. Additionally, you can bring your own coolers to the beach, just no alcohol is allowed.

 4. Bayside Bonus ~ Best Photo Spot For Lighthouse IMO